Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

-The managed worker requires nested virtualization, `/dev/kvm`, a running `libvirtd` or `virtqemud`, `virsh`, `qemu-img`, OpenSSH tools, and a minimum remaining host reserve of 25% memory and 20GB disk after the worker allocation.
+The managed worker requires nested virtualization, `/dev/kvm`, a running `libvirtd` or `virtqemud`, `virsh`, `qemu-img`, OpenSSH tools, and a minimum remaining host reserve of 2GB memory and 20GB disk after the worker allocation.
+Worker memory must not exceed 75% of total host memory.
 Its default allocation is 4 CPUs, 8GB RAM, and a 64GB disk.
 K2s owns the domain, disk, network, and lifecycle; `k2s uninstall` removes these K2s-managed resources.